 Should You Bother Investing in SEO?

-Why not just allocate all of your marketing budget into more ROI-possitive strategies, such as paid campaigns across Google and social media?
+Why not just allocate all of your marketing budgets into more ROI-positive strategies, such as paid campaigns across Google and social media?

 You could, but not for a very long time.
 If your marketing budget is limited, the best approach is to start with paid campaigns.
 But you’d still need to make sure you’re sending traffic to pages that are well-optimized, and that your website is in good technical health.

 To help paid campaigns perform better, you’d need to create brand awareness with top-of-the-funnel content.
 This brand bias would work in your favor, lowering the Cost Per Acquisition, or CPA.
 It would also attract new audiences for you to target with ads.

 With SEO and content marketing, you’d get more real estate in the search results.
 As some people prefer to skip the ads and click on organic results only, your brand could be visible both among the ads and among the organic raking pages.

 If you’re still considering investing in SEO, take a look at our 4-step guide on how to make SEO work for B2B SaaS brands.
 In addition, we have a useful and actionable resource on how to track SEO results.
 We’ve created a dashboard for SaaS SEO that you copy and put to use right away, plus a video walk-through to help you get going.